abukowski21/SAMI3-GITM-python/docs/source/modules.rst

 A number of useful utilities are available.

-These are not very well orginized, but they are all available in the utility_programs module:
+These are not very well organized, but they are all available in the utility_programs module:

 .. automodule:: utility_programs.filters
     :members: